kitlangton/scala-update/README.md

 If a dependency has multiple possible update version—for instance, a new major version and a new minor version—then you can select which version to upgrade to.

 <img width="1085" alt="CleanShot 2022-06-27 at 09 20 23@2x" src="https://user-images.githubusercontent.com/7587245/175951467-c2e15bbd-e450-46d6-bff8-5bf8ffc787dd.png">

+## FAQ

+### How did you make the interactive CLI?

+I have another library, [ZIO-TUI](https://github.com/kitlangton/zio-tui), for creating interactive command line interactive programs just like this one.